 If an employee earns $10 or more of interest in a given tax year, Gusto Wallet will generate a 1099 statement to reflect the amount of interest earned.
-If applicable, the 1099 form will be mailed to the employee’s home address on file.
+You can download it from your Wallet app.

 Gusto is committed to maximizing the APY offered on Gusto savings goals, but please note that the APY can fluctuate as the economy changes.

-Employees can link an external bank account to their Gusto spending account to transfer funds between accounts.
-For security reasons, employees can link one external bank account at a time and can use up to two external bank accounts every 90 days.
-When applicable we recommend that employees link their external bank account in Gusto Wallet as soon as possible to avoid transfer delays.
+Employees can link an external bank account to their Gusto savings goal to transfer funds between accounts.
+For security reasons, you can link one external bank account at a time and use up to two external bank accounts every 90 days.
+We recommend you link your external bank account in Gusto Wallet as soon as possible to avoid transfer delays.

-Follow these steps to link an external bank account to your Gusto spending account:
+Follow these steps to link an external bank account to your Gusto savings goal:

-Follow these steps to initiate a transfer from a spending account to a savings goal account:
+Follow these steps to move funds from a spending account to a savings goal account: